How to Plan Your Kickstarter – part 1

 This is a pretty straightforward place to start, but budgeting isn’t an entirely mechanical thing to do, especially for arts projects.
 We’re going to start with one time costs: things you only have to pay for once no matter how huge your Kickstarter gets.
 Even if your CD goes platinum you only need to record it once, right?

 This is going to be mostly the money you actually spend on your art, as opposed to rewards, as well as fixed cost stuff like a backer party, or the graphic designer for the t-shirts and posters as opposed to the cost of printing each individual t-shirt and poster.
-For a lot of projects the boundary between “rewards expenses” and “art-making expenses” is really blurry, and often the best projects are the ones that blur that line the most, and turn their rewards into art on their own.
+For a lot of projects the boundary between “rewards expenses” and “art-making expenses” is really blurry, and often the best projects are the ones that blur that line the most, and reward their backers with art.

 To make your budget, the first thing you do is break down your project into as many different things you’ll have to spend money on as you can think of in one sitting.
 Don’t obsess over this, just roughly do the categories.
 You don’t have to say “sandwiches and soda”, you can just say “lunch”.
 Here’s a sample of good stuff to be estimating: